Filter Content

 School Fees General Information

-CSPD is sending out Instalment 2 Statements.
-If you would like to set up an arrangement for the whole year please choose one of the options provided and notify the College via email bede-wndsfees@parra.catholic.edu.au
+CSPD have commenced sending instalment 3 statements via the email address nominated at the time of enrolment.
+If you would like to set up an arrangement for the remainder of the year please notify the College via email bede-wndsfees@parra.catholic.

 School fees can still be paid for in cash at your local post office.
 These post BillPay details are noted on your school fee statements.